Deck with Oversized Privacy Screen On Bluewater Beach

 Building an 8′ privacy screen is much like building a 6′ fence, however, you need more post, and closer together.
 If the site is exposed to open wind, it should be tightened up even more.
 The key is anchoring it into the deck and giving it leveraged support from anywhere you can.
 Large privacy screens can use footings in the ground or be anchored to the beams supporting the deck.
 You will need to consult with an expert to create these details in a safe way.

 This large curved red cedar waterfront deck features a shower, gated dining room (for windy days) and cascading steps as well.
 This deck is roughly 1200 square feet and located on Bluewater Beach near Wasaga Beach.

-Building decks in Sand
+Building Large Decks in Sand

 Sand is a different animal for building decks in.
 Most building departments don’t have good advice to offer.
 They will often ask for engineered drawings to cover themselves.
 Basically, because sand shifts and moves around there are 3 ways to deal with it.
 Much larger footing bases, floating footings or helical footings.
 Here is how to think about it.
 When sand is wet or dry, the support numbers change.
-That means that any footings, when pressure changes or they experience vibrations from being overloaded during a party, they will often settle in.
-So, traditional footings likely shouldn’t be connected to a frost wall if they are in sand, because they will move.
-Lets look at each one separately.
+That means that any footings when pressure changes or they experience vibrations from being overloaded during a party, they will often settle in.
+So, traditional footings likely shouldn’t be connected to a frost wall if they are in the sand because they will move.
+Let’s look at each one separately.

 Floating Deck Footings